mmascher/alessiobot/README.md

 map(User.delete, User.objects.all())
 ```

-N.B.: The above isntructions only work if you export the `DJANGO_SETTINGS_MODULE=alessiobot.settings` environment variable.
+N.B.: The above instructions only work if you export the `DJANGO_SETTINGS_MODULE=alessiobot.settings` environment variable.